 The need for new research

-As a result, new research on the scale of base erosion and profit shifting (BEPS) by multinationals is sorely needed.
+New research in this area is sorely needed.
 UNCTAD’s World Investment Report 2015 found that one form of profit-shifting alone cost developing countries around $100 billion a year in lost revenues.
 Researchers at the International Monetary Fund put the overall revenue loss for developing countries at about twice that, and the global total nearer $600 billion a year.

-None of these studies, as published, have provided a breakdown that would identify the winners and losers.
-An earlier attempt (Cobham & Loretz, 2014) using the major database of corporate balance sheets revealed mainly that the coverage was simply too poor – especially of developing countries.
-For the available sample however, it was clear that countries with lower per capita incomes suffered the most extreme profit-shifting.
+None of these studies provide a breakdown identifying the winners and losers.
+An earlier study be Cobham & Loretz in 2014, revealed mainly that data coverage, especially for developing countries, was simply too poor.
+But for the sample that was available, it was clear that the poorest countries suffered the most extreme profit-shifting.

-Now, using a relatively under-exploited dataset covering all multinationals headquartered in the United States, we have been able to establish country-level findings that broaden the analysis.
+Now, using a relatively under-exploited dataset covering all multinationals headquartered in the United States, we at TJN have been able to broaden the analysis.

 Three main findings stand out.

-Second, countries at all incomes levels are losing out to profit-shifting – while the majority of ‘missing’ profit ends up in just a few jurisdictions with near-zero effective tax rates – of which Netherlands, Ireland, Bermuda and Luxembourg are the most important by far, and with Singapore and Switzerland account for almost the entirety of profit-shifting that can be allocated to individual jurisdictions.
+Second, countries at all incomes levels are losing out to profit-shifting – while most of this ‘missing’ profit ends up in just a few jurisdictions with near-zero effective tax rates – notably Netherlands, Ireland, Bermuda, Luxembourg (the most important by far) as well as Singapore and Switzerland.

 Third, profit-shifting by US multinationals has grown sharply over the last two decades.
-The bars in Figure 3 show, for various measures of economic activity, the extent of profit shifting as a proportional of total gross profits.
+Figure 3 shows, for various measures of economic activity, profit-shifting as a share of total gross profits.

-The level in the immediate post-crisis period stands at around 25-30% of total profits, notably higher than that which prevailed pre-crisis in the early 2000s – which was in turn sharply higher than the mere 5-10% of the 1990s.
+In the immediate post-crisis period, profit-shifting stands at 25-30% of total profits, higher than in the pre-crisis early 2000s, which was in turn sharply higher than the mere 5-10% of the 1990s.

 It’s a newish phenomenon, and getting worse

-Finally, this confirmation of the scale of misalignment, and the extent to which most countries are losing out to a handful of jurisdictions, should focus minds on the importance of better data to track BEPS and to ensure progress is made.
-Individual jurisdictions and economic blocs should seriously consider making country-by-country reporting public.
+Finally, this confirmation of the scale of misalignment between where genuine economic activity happens and where the profits are reported (and the extent to which most countries are losing out to a handful of jurisdictions) should focus our minds on the importance of better data to track BEPS and to ensure progress is made.
+Individual countries, jurisdictions and economic blocs must urgently make country-by-country reporting public.

 Full paper and data annex